 The potential for bias, according to Dr Henein, exists for all AI robots, as it does for humans.

 Bias can creep in when robots are trained on information that was originally intended for a different purpose, or because of the way it interprets data.
-In 2018, Reuters reported Amazon stopped using an AI hiring tool because it was sexist and discriminated against women.
-The problem occurred because the tool was trained on resumes of previous successful candidates, who were mainly men.
+In 2018, Reuters reported Amazon stopped using an AI hiring tool after it was found to be sexist.
+The tool discriminated against women after it was trained on resumes of previous successful candidates, who were mainly men.
 Facial recognition technologies are beset with concerns about racial and gender bias.

 Dr Deyle says much of the information collected by his robots can be measured and checked in the real world.
 This means the company can quantify bias and work to reduce it.
 He notes that the robots are not currently “doing things like facial recognition”.

 The Cobalt Robot is not the only AI robot being used in a COVID-19 setting.
 A Texas research lab found hundreds of different robots were being used in pandemic-related roles, from quarantine to telemedicine to socially-distanced delivery.